-The TOE provides the ability for authorized administrators to access TOE data, such as audit data, configuration data.
-Each of the predefined and administratively configured user has different right to access the TOE data.
+The TOE provides the ability for authorized administrators to access TOE data, such as audit data and configuration data.
+Each of the predefined and administratively configured users have different rights to access the TOE data.

-The access control mechanisms of the TOE are based on hierarchical access levels where a user level is associated with every user and terminal on the one hand and a command level is associated with every command.
-Only if the user level is equal or higher to a specific command, the user is authorized to execute this command.
+The access control mechanisms of the TOE are based on hierarchical access levels where a user level is associated with every user and terminal on the one hand, and a command level is associated with every command.
+Only if the user level is equal or higher to a specific command, authorizes the user to execute this command.
 Management of security function is realized through commands.
 So for every management function sufficient user level is required for the user to be able to execute the corresponding command.